 About Alliant International University

 Founded in 2001, Alliant International University is a WASC-accredited non-profit university that prepares students for professional careers in psychology, education, business and forensics.
 Alliant offers mentored field experiences and individual coaching that allows students to develop hands-on professional skills and practical experience with clients.
-With headquarters in San Francisco and San Diego, Alliant also has campuses in Fresno, Los Angeles, Irvine, Sacramento and locations; it also hosts accredited programs in Mexico City, Mexico; Hong Kong, China and Tokyo, Japan.
+With headquarters in San Francisco and our San Diego college, Alliant also has campuses in Fresno, Los Angeles, Irvine, Sacramento and locations; it also hosts accredited programs in Mexico City, Mexico; Hong Kong, China and Tokyo, Japan.